aestears/plantTracker/README.md

     a row for every single ramet, or will be aggregated so that each genet is represented by a single row.
 If `aggByGenet = FALSE`, then the output is not aggregated.
-If `aggByGenet = TRUE` (the default etting), then the results are aggregated using the `plantTracker` function `aggregateByGenet()`.
+If `aggByGenet = TRUE` (the default setting), then the results are aggregated using the `plantTracker` function `aggregateByGenet()`.
 This function combines the `sf` “POLYGONS” for each ramet into one `sf` `MULTIPOLYGON` for the entire genet, and combines the associated metadata (“Species”,